Eccleria/ewibot/doc/twitter.md

 )
 ```

-Compare check Twitter user Timelines and compare the results to the one in the database.
+Compare checks user's Twitter Timelines and compare the results to `database`.
 If there is
 any difference, the bot send it as a reply.
 First, it gets usefull data, and then execute a loop for each Twitter user.